 As labor- and service-intensive institutions and incubators of new ideas and technology, research universities serve as economic engines for their communities and regions, providing well-educated graduates, employing thousands of workers, attracting large federal, industry, and foundation grants and contracts, creating innovative technologies and businesses, fostering new business opportunities, and expanding the tax base.

 AAU is an association of 62 leading research universities in the United States and Canada.
 The 60 U.S. members of AAU:

-- Employ more than 684,000 people, roughly the population of El Paso, Texas;
+- Employ more than 710,000 people, more than the population of Seattle, WA;

 - Have patented and licensed thousands of innovative discoveries and technologies that have fostered new products, companies, and entire industries in such fields as medicine, public safety, food and agriculture, new materials, semiconductor devices, education, and communications;

 - Issued 3,460 patents and executed 3,068 licensing agreements in 2013;